THE BIG IDEA:

 Jesus created the world and everything in it.
 Nothing was created except through him.
 He wasn’t a part of the creation, he was around before creation began and he was the one that did the creating.

-This passage helps us better understand the Genesis passage.
+This passage sheds light on Genesis 12:1-3.
 True children of Abraham are those who place their faith in God.
-Abraham is a blessing to all nations in 2 ways.
+Abraham is a blessing to all nations in two ways.
 First, because his great, great great… grandson was Jesus, who would pay for the sins of all who believe.
 Second, because (as verses 6 & 7 say) Abraham was made righteous by his faith rather than by doing good.
-He showed us all that being right with God comes by faith, not by being good.
+He showed us that being right with God comes by faith, not by being good.
 Being righteous is an issue of placing our faith in Jesus, not of being good all the time.